Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

     ![Access token](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/AccessToken.png "[Access token]")

-[comment]: <> (Selber übersetzt.
-Nicht sicher, was eigentlich steht.
-Nach Screenshots fragen, wenn möglich.)

-10. Click the *Amazon marketplace* drop-down list and select the applicable marketplace.
+11. Click the *Amazon marketplace* drop-down list and select the applicable marketplace.
     > [Info] Once the connection has been saved, the selected marketplace cannot be changed.

-11. Click the [SAVE] button.
+12. Click the [SAVE] button.
     The *Checking credentials* notice is displayed.
 The connection will be established and the synchronization is triggered.
 The *Sync triggered* pop-up window is displayed.

     ![Sync triggered](../../Assets/Screenshots/Channels/Settings/Connections/SyncTriggered.png "[Sync triggered]")